Percolation on Networks with Antagonistic and Dependent Interactions: Analytical Results

-At equilibrium $\\ f_a=f_a(n) = f_a(n-1) , \ f_b = f_b(n) = f_b(n-1) \\$ and $ S_a=S_a(n) = S_a(n-1) , \ S_b = S_b(n) = S_b(n-1). \\$ Thus we obtain :
+At equilibrium $\\ f^a=f_n^a = f_{n-1}^a , \ f^b = f_n^b = f_{n-1}^b \\$ and $ S^a=S_n^a = S_{n-1}^a , \ S^b = S_n^b = S_{n-1}^b \\$ Thus we obtain :